nvdaes/placeMarkers/readme.md

 Note: The bookmark position is based on the number of characters; and therefore in pages with a dynamic content is better to use the specific search, and not the bookmarks which save a precise position.

 ## Changes for 6.0 ##
-* When the add-on is not usable in the current document, gestures are sent to the corresponding application.
+* When the add-on features are not usable, gestures are sent to the corresponding application.

 ## Changes for 5.0 ##
 * Added case sensitive search.